vashish1/OCLS/README.md

         "javascript_origins":[]
     }
     ```

+#### Steps to create Creds2.json file (required to upload file in bucket)

+   1. Use [this](https://cloud.google.com/docs/authentication/production) to authenticate the service account.

+   2. Download the file.

+   3. Place it into the utility folder.
 ### Setup the Environment variables :

   `DbUrl` : to store the url of mongodb cluster or localhost.